gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 >Once again, I do apologise for the delay in arranging this appointment for you.

-#### Next steps

-My next appointment (which I still don't have an address for) is scheduled for Wednesday the 4th of September, nearly 6 months since I reached out to DVA Australia for help.
-Note, September 4th isn't when treatment will begin, it's the initial appointment to investigate if I'm eligible for help.
-I will edit this blog post with future communications and updates.

-The Australian Department of Veteran Affairs has failed me and is failing many others.
-If I had known that it was going to take 6 months to be assessed for treatment, I would have organized help elsewhere and would be 4 months into my treatment.
-It pains me knowing that my mates with more severe issues are having to deal with this inept organisation.
-Asking for help is the hardest step and the Australian DVA's promise of help with no follow through is unbearable.
-Unfortunatly I have veteran friends that have commited suicide.
-I honestly believe that they might still be here if the DVA didn't exist.

-### What I want

- - Accurate assessments on treatment schedules so that veterans can make informed decisions as to whether they should proceed with the DVA or get help elsewhere
- - Better training of DVA staff
- - Improved systems so veterans will still be informed about their treatment if DVA staff are sick
- - Better communications between DVA Australia and their international counterparts.
-There is no point in having reciprocal services if they are inaccessible
- - And finally, **treatment for my service induced insomnia** (ideally with a Veterans Affairs Canada card)

-### Updates

 #### 23rd of July, 2019

 I really want to get some help so I emailed Darren Chester, the Minister responsible for the operations of Veterans' Affairs.
 I also cc'd GeneralEnquiries@dva.gov.au to give them a heads up.